GSA/challenges-and-prizes/_all-challenges/1161-promoting-pediatric-primary-prevention-p4-challenge.md

   * plans for sustainability; and

   * potential for adoption/adaption for other settings.
-how-to-enter: Please check back here for submission information.
+how-to-enter: Please check the [P4 challenge website](https://mchb.hrsa.gov/P4Challenge) for information on submission
 ---
 ### Description